Sexual Abuse

 These include:

-• soreness of the genital area and / or discharge;
+• soreness of the genital area and/or discharge;

-• soiling or wetting bed or clothes;
+• soiling or wetting the bed or clothes;

 • sexually transmitted infections;